 Statistics of the Descendants of Johan Jacobsz Kuchenbecker

 This chart shows the growth in population of the descendants of Johan Jacobsz Kuchenbecker, our earliest known direct ancestor.
 Johan was born around 1570, he married a girl called Anna, and in 1603 they had a son.
 After a restless but inspirational night, they named him Jacob Johannsen, which means Jacob son of Johan.
-Young Jacob married a girl of whom we have no details, except that Jacob was obviously extremely fond of her because he wasted no time in siring eleven children.
+Young Jacob married a girl of whom we have no details, except that Jacob was obviously extremely fond of her because he wasted no time in siring eleven children with her.
 We descend from the ninth child, Dirck Jacobs.
-Jan Dam Dirks, who in 1813 changed his name to Jan Dam Backer Dirks, was the great-great-great grandson of Dirck Jacobs (see chart lower down).
+Jan Dam Dirks, who in 1813 changed his name to Jan Dam Backer Dirks, was the great-great-great grandson of Dirck Jacobs.

 Statistics of the Backer Dirks Family

 This is followed by a calamitous 50% drop in population from 2 to 1 when Jan Dam dies in 1844, leaving his 19 year old son as the only surviving Backer Dirks in the world!
 For the next 37 years the World holds its breath as the Backer Dirks name teeters on the brink of extinction.
-In the summer of 1880, unable to stand the suspense any longer, the Good Lord leads Anna Maria Clasina Thierens to the now 55 year old Jacobus.
-Jacobus falls in love with Anna (... who wouldn't!
-She was almost 20 years younger than him) and they marry.
+In the summer of 1880, unable to stand the suspense any longer, the Good Lord, Creator of Heaven and Earth, leads Anna Maria Clasina Thierens to the now 55 year old Jacobus.
+Jacobus immediately falls in love with Anna (who wouldn't!
+She was almost 20 years younger than him...) and they marry.
 Jacob and Anna have 5 children.
 Their first child dies in infancy, as does their third.
 After this precarious start, the Backer Dirks name has steadily grown to its present height.
 Our branch of the Backer Dirks family descends from the fourth surviving child, Jacobus Johannes Backer Dirks, who was born on a bright mid-Winter's day in 1886.
 The only other branch of the family descends from Jacobus' elder brother Cornelis Pieter Backer Dirks who was born in 1883.